luyadev/luya/docs/releases/note_rc4.md

 + Modules can now have custom dashboard objects: simply generate a dashboard object from your admin module (e.g. to display latest news, last logins etc.).
 + New Import and Export helper classes let you conveniently import and export CSV files (other formats to follow).
 + The admin UI now includes a developer toolbar which tracks all requests.
-+ New and extended scafolding commands let you create filters, active windows and cruds easier and with better results.
++ New and extended scaffolding commands let you create filters, active windows and cruds easier and with better results.
 + PostgreSQL support was added.
 + Additional ngrest plugins were added, including CheckboxRelationActiveQuery, Sortables and a beautiful Color Wheel.
 + Administration file uploading is now more secure.